Wilfrid Ashley, 1st Baron Mount Temple

-Colonel Wilfrid William Ashley, 1st Baron Mount Temple, PC (13 September 1867 – 3 July 1939) was a British soldier and Conservative politician.
-He served as Minister of Transport between 1924 and 1929 under Stanley Baldwin.
+Colonel Wilfrid William Ashley, 1st Baron Mount Temple, PC DL (13 September 1867 – 3 July 1939) was a British soldier and Conservative politician.
+He was Minister of Transport between 1924 and 1929 under Stanley Baldwin.

 Background and education

 Ashley was the son of Hon.
 Evelyn Ashley, second surviving son of the social reformer Anthony Ashley-Cooper, 7th Earl of Shaftesbury.
 His mother was Sybella Charlotte Farquhar, daughter of Sir Walter Farquhar, 3rd Baronet.
 William Cowper-Temple, 1st Baron Mount Temple, was his great-uncle.
 He was educated at Harrow and Magdalen College, Oxford.
 He left Oxford without taking a degree, and then travelled widely, including in Africa and the Americas.

 Military career

-Ashley served in the Ayrshire militia (1886–9), then held an active commission in the regular army with the Grenadier Guards (1889–98), before returning to the militia when he was commissioned with the 3rd battalion of the Hampshire Regiment (1899–1902).
+Ashley served in the Ayrshire militia (1886–9), then held an active commission in the regular army with the Grenadier Guards (1889–98), before returning to the militia when he was commissioned in the 3rd (Hampshire Militia) Battalion, Hampshire Regiment (1899–1902).
 Though in the militia, he volunteered for active service in South Africa during the Second Boer War (1899–1902), but was invalided home.
 He resigned from the militia with the honorary rank of major in December 1902.